Date of Degree

 Copyright 2010 Amy Louise Phelps

 Phelps, Amy Louise.
-"Beyond auditions: gender discrimination in America's top orchestras." dissertation, University of Iowa, 2010.
+"Beyond auditions: gender discrimination in America's top orchestras."
+DMA (Doctor of Musical Arts) thesis, University of Iowa, 2010.